trevor-bingham99/trevor-bingham99.github.io/_posts/2023-09-18-first-post.md

 ## Conclusion

-In this article, we barely scratched the surface of what all Tableau can do to facilitate making data visualizations and enhance them in simple ways.
+In this article, we have barely scratched the surface of what all Tableau can do to facilitate making data visualizations and enhance them in simple ways.
 It is a powerful tool to use, and the way that it is set up makes it very easy to learn, and intuitive to use, making Tableau a great tool out of the many other options.
+I would encourage everyone who reads this to try using it, and explore all the many options and tools it has to create some amazing data visualizations.
+You can also go [here](https://www.tableau.com/data-insights/dashboard-showcase) to see some great examples of what all is possible in data visualization using Tableau.